aubsec/pytime/README.md

 # pytime
 ###https://github.comi/aubsec/pytime.git

-<p>The purpose of this Python project is to replicate functions of the mactime perl
-script in Python-3 while modifying some of the output.
-It also personally serves as practice in programming in Python-3 and utilizing vim.</p>
+The purpose of this Python project is to replicate functions of the mactime perl script in Python-3 while modifying some of the output.
+It also personally serves as practice in programming in Python-3 and utilizing vim.

-<p>pytime generates timelines from a body file.
-Body files can be generated from
-a number of other applications, most commonly from the TSK fls, log2timeline, and from volatility. </p>
+pytime generates timelines from a body file.
+Body files can be generated from a number of other applications, most commonly from the TSK fls, log2timeline, and from volatility.

 ## Usage